Ashta Mathas of Udupi

-The Tulu Ashta Mathas of Udupi (ಉಡುಪಿಯ ತುಳು ಅಷ್ಟ ಮಠಗಳು) are a group of eight mathas or Hindu monasteries established by Madhvacharya, the preceptor of the Dvaita school of Hindu thought with his direct disciples to be the first Swami, head of the matha.
+The Ashta Mathas of Udupi (ಉಡುಪಿಯ ತುಳು ಅಷ್ಟ ಮಠಗಳು) are a group of eight mathas or Hindu monasteries established by Madhvacharya, the preceptor of the Dvaita school of Hindu thought with his direct disciples to be the first Swami, head of the matha.

-The ashta mathas are named after the villages in which they were originally located.
+The Ashta Mathas are named after the villages in which they were originally located.
 Today, the mathas are situated in the temple town of Udupi.
 The mathas work to propagate the Dvaita philosophy.
-They also administer the famous Udupi Krishna Temple by way of a formal rotation scheme called Paryaya.
+They also administer the Udupi Krishna Temple by way of a formal rotation scheme called Paryaya.